rgscherf/gainful2/README.md

 ## Who wrote Gainful?

 Gainful is written by Robert Scherf.
-He's looking for a job--[hire him][twitter]!
+He's looking for a job--[hire him](http://scherf.works)!